 Harbour.
 For newcomers seeking an

 attractive, flat, disability/mobility-friendly scenic and strategic locale with

-most relevant goods and services nearby.
-In these respects, Sovereign Harbour is
+most relevant goods and services nearby, Sovereign Harbour, part of Eastbourne's

 one of the best relocation places in Britain.
 But it is also the most expensive

 because of higher council taxes the methodology of which has not changed in 27

 years, plus flood defence charges of the type levied nowhere else in the world.

 They cover a much wider geographical area than just Sovereign Harbour but to

 date only Sovereign Harbour flat owners are presently required to pay the annual

 specifically for new residents of and visitors to this town on the south east coast